All in all, the Corsair M65 RGB Elite is one of the best gaming mice at its price range.

 Elsewhere in iCUE, you can perform a surface calibration (which you should do), set up macros, and of course, configure the RGB lighting.
 There are two lighting zones, made up of the scroll wheel area and the Corsair logo at the back of the mouse.

 So far, the Corsair M65 has been an excellent mouse in every form it has come in, and Corsair continues that legacy with the M65 RGB Elite.
-As a previous user of the M65, I was excited to see Corsair refresh it with new features, all without comprising what made the original great—or, at least, not compromising much.
+As a previous user of the M65, I was excited to see Corsair refresh it with new characteristics, all without comprising what made the original great—or, at least, not compromising much.

-The fact that the M65 RGB Elite can only weigh as much as 116g – which is what the M65 Pro RGB weighs with no weights – is a bit of a misstep in my opinion, but I understand why Corsair went that route.
+The fact that the M65 RGB Elite can only weigh as much as 116g – which is what the M65 Pro RGB weighs with no weights – is a bit of a misstep, in my opinion, but I understand why Corsair went that route.
 The M65 is intended as an FPS mouse for gamers who prefer lightweight mice, and the tunable weight system helps it appeal to a broader audience beyond that.

 That aside, even with the new-found svelteness, the M65 RGB Elite has a lot to love.
-The new button layout is a clear improvement, and with a total of eight programmable buttons, it should satiate all but the most macro-heavy of users.
+The new button layout is a clear improvement, and with a total of eight programmable buttons, it should satisfy all but the most macro-heavy of users.

 Despite its trimmer profile, the M65 RGB Elite is as durable as ever, and Corsair wisely retains the excellent build quality the M65 is known for.
 That might be the best mark I could give it, as it really is a beautiful mouse.
-From its aluminum flourishes, to its glossy finishes, there doesn’t seem to be any facet of the mouse that hasn’t received meticulous attention to detail—even the skates on the bottom of the M65 RGB Elite are excellent, and are comparable to PTFE quality.
+From its aluminum flourishes to its glossy finishes, there doesn’t seem to be any facet of the mouse that hasn’t received meticulous attention to detail—even the skates on the bottom of the M65 RGB Elite are excellent and are comparable to PTFE quality.

 If you’re a proponent of lighter gaming mice, or if you’re looking to upgrade your older M65 model, the Corsair M65 RGB Elite might just be the mouse to beat at $60.
 It’s not exactly a cheap mouse, but I find that the price tag is well deserved.